 Looking back, it’s hard to believe how Chagford Film Festival has grown into the spectacular, not-to-be-missed event it now is.
 Back in 2011 the film festival was born out of a love of cinema and a ‘can do’ attitude.
 A few interested film buffs formed a committee with the aim of putting on a local festival in the town.
-Since then our committee has grown from the initial six, to a team of ten who are all passionate about the festival and who have a love of film in common.
 We have experts in all aspects of cinema and staging events and this has allowed us to expand the festival to its current size.

 In the first year, producer Gareth Unwin, who won an Academy Award for The King’s Speech, introduced the film to great acclaim.
 Since then, the festival has built a reputation for the prestigious film-makers and industry experts it attracts.